PankajkandpalL/PankajkandpalL/Readme.md

 <p align="center">
-Aspiring Software development professional with good communication skills.
-Has 6 months of hands-on experience in web development.
+Aspiring Software development professional with good communication skills and 6 months of hands-on experience in web development.
 Collaborative, team player who is proficient in working with interdisciplinary teams and executing goal-oriented projects.
 Strongly